Tips for running a marathon for the first time

 - Kit checks.
 Run in your exact marathon kit for a few long runs before the big day.
 When you’re running a marathon for the first time it can be very tempting to get a whole new outfit for the big day.
 Don’t do it.
 Make sure every item you wear has been worn on a long run.
 Do those shorts chafe?
 Are those socks comfortable with those trainers?
 If you’re wearing a charity bib – give that a long test run too.
 Leave nothing about your kit to chance – because if your skin is raw after a mile, the marathon is a long way to go feeling uncomfortable.
 We recommend a good tube of body glide which you apply on all edges – where your clothes and skin meet.
 This brand on amazon is the original and we think – the best.
 Money well spent on the big day!

 - Comfort break planning.
 On race day, get to the start in plenty of time to use the toilets.
 Build in time to go twice – your stomach will be feeling the stress and a pre race poop is likely!
-Put some pre-run toilet roll in your kit bag – as it might run out in the portaloos at the event start line.
+The pre-race nerves will pump adrenaline though your body, which speeds up the time it takes for food to travel to your gut.
 This is totally normal and don’t worry you’re not going to get an upset stomach on the way round.
+Put some pre-run toilet roll in your kit bag – as it might run out in the portaloos at the event start line. .
+If you are worried about needing to stop for a wee, or you have an overactive bladder there are things you can do to try and improve the situation.
+Avoid irritants such as caffeine on race day.
+Drink plenty of fluids – even though this might seem counter intuitive, because you don’t want your urine to be concentrated and irritate your bladder.

 - Toughen up.
 It’s meant to be hard.
 Remember that when the training feels tough and on the day itself.
 You can do it, but it’s meant to a challenge.
 That’s why you’ve taken it on.
 Develop a mantra like ‘this is what I signed up for’ to repeat to yourself when the going gets tough.